Ben Jackson (golfer)

-Biography
+Early life and amateur career

 Jackson was born on 23 May 1967 in the village of Helperby, North Yorkshire.
-He was educated at the private King's School in Ely, Cambridgeshire.
+He was educated at the private school King's Ely in Ely, Cambridgeshire.

 As a young amateur, Jackson represented the England Boys team in 1984.

+Professional career

 In 1987, at the age of 19, Jackson emigrated to Australia where he went on to win numerous pro-am events throughout the late 1980s and 1990s.
 Jackson played in the 1995 Western Australia PGA Championship at Joondalup, finishing second by one stroke.
 Weeks later, Jackson won the 1995 Western Australian Open in a sudden-death playoff, becoming the first European champion in the tournament's history.
 He temporarily retired from professional play in 1999.

 In 2018, Jackson gained a place on the Australian PGA Legends Tour through qualifying school.
 He won six events during his first two years on the tour.
 He won three times in 2021 and once in 2022.